Trans Karoo Express

 After anti-apartheid sanctions were lifted in 1990, South Africa became a popular destination for railfans as Spoornet was still using many steam locomotives.
 In 1991, Spoornet began to operate the Trans Karoo Express with steam for part of its journey.
 A pair of 25NC class locomotives hauled the train between Johannesburg and Klerksdorp on Saturdays, returning on Sundays.
 This ended in March 1997.

 The service is now incorporated into the Shosholoza Meyl network of operations, a sub-division of the national passenger train operator, the Passenger Rail Agency of South Africa.
 Although the title of Trans Karoo has officially ended, it is still used colloquially to refer to the Johannesburg to Cape Town section of Shosholoza Meyl operations, where the trains still operate exactly the same route as the old Trans Karoo, and to the same timetable.
 Shosholoza Meyl has introduced refurbished railway coaches, although these have attracted criticism from tourists as even though the windows are physically the same size as the original windows, only the top half now opens and only pivots inwards for a short distance.
 The original windows slid downwards into the side of the carriage, and opened fully, allowing passengers a much better view of the passing countryside.

-In 2023 the Trans Karoo is a bus trip along the East coast of South Africa.